How Does a Furnace Work?

 One of the big choices you will probably make when selecting a furnace is whether you would like to get a gas or an electric option.
 While there are certainly some advantages and disadvantages to each, ultimately the choice is up to the priorities you have, from cost to durability to environmental impact.

-While both types of furnace create the same end result, they do so in slightly different ways.
+While both types create the same end result, they do so in slightly different ways.

 How does a gas furnace work?